Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/liz-entry.md

 > I lend my sword to those who need it—even if it means I break a little more with every swing.
 > Kindness need not feel soft to be real.
 > Sometimes, it is simply what remains when everything else has burned away."

+## Trivia

+- Elizabeth is the only one who has not missed a single day in this enigmatic journey.